 It’s no secret that drinking alcohol can affect your health.

-However, most people don’t know that alcohol use can cause at least seven types of cancer.
+However, what most people don’t know is that alcohol use can increase your risk for at least seven types of cancer.
 In fact, alcohol use contributes to 3.5% of all cancer deaths — and 15% of breast cancer deaths — in the United States every year.

 Raising awareness about alcohol and cancer is especially important in Wisconsin.
 We lead the nation in heavy drinking and binge drinking, and cancers linked to alcohol are common in our state.

-The goal of the Small Talks campaign is to reduce underage drinking by encouraging parents to have short, casual conversations with their kids about alcohol.
-Now this important campaign includes new resources designed to help parents and kids understand the connection between alcohol and cancer.
+- Small Talks is a DHS sponsored campaign that aims to reduce underage drinking by encouraging parents to have multiple short, casual conversations with their kids about alcohol.
+The campaign includes a wide variety of resources for both caregivers and community partners.

 - Alcohol Policy Webinar Series

 - This three part webinar series focuses on preventing underage drinking and excessive drinking through alcohol policies.

 |See how this connects to the Wisconsin Cancer Plan:||Chapter 2: Risk Reduction|